-As you can well imagine, KOPN receives a large number of CDs weekly for airplay consideration from independent artists and small labels as well as large record companies.
+KOPN receives a large number of CDs weekly for airplay consideration from independent artists and small labels as well as large record companies.
 During the past two years alone, over 3,100 CDs were checked into the music library.
-Since many other submissions have not made it beyond the screening and classification process for one reason or another, I thought it would be useful to post submission guidelines here on the web site.

 How Do We Operate?

-When new CDs arrive in the mail, they are unpacked, previewed, classified as to genre and filed in the New Arrivals section of the music library by the music director, also a volunteer.
-A weekly listing of these new arrivals is emailed to programmers.
+When new CDs arrive in the mail, they are unpacked, previewed, classified as to genre and filed in the New Arrivals section of the music library by a volunteer.

 With the huge number of recordings the station receives in the mail, some will not make it through the screening process for one reason or another.
 Here are a few guidelines to follow when sending a CD to KOPN: